Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/installation/keeping-up-to-date.md

 ### Major versions

-With major version we are talking of 1.x.x or 2.x.x that in the VVV case require a `vagrant destroy` to download new virtual image and reinstall everything.
+Each major version, e.g. 1.x.x or 2.x.x, requires a `vagrant destroy` to download a new VM image, and reinstall everything.
 Commands to run to update to this version:

     git pull # update to latest git version